The BDS movement aims to pressure Israel to respect international law by:

 As in the boycott against apartheid South Africa, the BDS movement calls for a boycott of Israel’s entire regime of oppression, including all of the Israeli companies and institutions that are involved in its violations of international law.
-BDS does not target anyone or anything based on identity, but rather based solely on complicity in denying Palestinian rights.
+BDS does not target identity.
+It strictly targets companies and institutions based on complicity in denying Palestinian rights.

 Just like South Africa under apartheid, Israel as a state is responsible for the occupation, colonization and apartheid policies that it implements.

 Some of our biggest campaigns are against companies that operate in illegal Israeli settlements in the occupied Palestinian territory.
-However, support for a full boycott of Israel is widespread.
+However, support for a full boycott of Israel's regime of oppression is widespread.
 Academic associations and groups of academics, writers and artists in the US, Canada, South Africa, Brazil, and across Europe have come out in support of an academic and/or cultural boycott of Israel.

 As our movement grows, so do our skills, ambitions and ability to achieve tangible, strategic and sustainable results.
 Targets are regularly reassessed as the BDS movement grows.